Samadhi Chronicles -

 (Another resource with good history of lotus symbolism but bad botany- mistaking two photos of Nymphaea for lotus.)
 The Lotus symbolism in Buddhism -The lotus (Sanskrit and Tibetan padma) is one of the Eight Auspicious Symbols and one of the most poignant representations of Buddhist teaching.

-The Lotus Theosophy essay by Amanda F. Rooke (From Sunrise magazine, August/September 2000)
+The Lotus Theosophy Essay (link not found) by Amanda F. Rooke (From Sunrise magazine, August/September 2000)

 The Lotus in Hindu Symbolism